Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ```

 - Technos now can be attached one to another in a tree like way.
 The attached units won't process any locomotion code and act like a part of a parent unit in a configurable.
+  - For now the attached techno may only be a vehicle.

 In `rulesmd.ini`:
 ```ini